madudesign/animated-flip-box-for-gutenberg/README.md

 ## Features

 - Front and back content with titles and text.
-- Front image with customizable size and vertical alignment (top, middle, bottom).
+- Front image with customizable size and vertical alignment (top, bottom).
 - Background color options for front and back sides.
 - Button with customizable text and colors.
 - Image display modes: cover (full background) or picto (transparent background).